KDE/digikam-doc/getting_started/quick_start.rst

 .. figure:: images/intro-firstrun-step2.png

 Then you have to specify a local folder that resides on your computer, in which the database will be stored.
 This path will be the same for all image folders.
-For details about the database type selection have a look at **The digiKam Database**.
-If you have a local installation and a collection of less than 30.000 photographs you may well keep the default setting (SQLite).
+For details about the database type selection have a look at :ref:`the digiKam Database <database_intro>`.
+If you have a local installation and a collection of less than 100.000 photographs you may well keep the default setting (SQLite).

-..
-TODO Add link to digiKam database section

 .. figure:: images/intro-firstrun-step3.png